Christmas is fast approaching – and with it the office party season.

 You can help to keep costs down, while ensuring that everyone is happy, by making sure that you canvas opinion before making any arrangements.
 The point of the party is to get people together to have a good time – so it makes sense to find out what they would enjoy first.
 Rather than wasting cash on things that people aren’t bothered about, take some time to find out how they would like to spend their time.

 2. Use what you've got

 You don’t have to hire the Ritz in order to have a great Christmas party.
 Instead, think about the best ways to use what you’ve got.
 For example, do you have any space to host your party in the office?
 With a bit of decoration you can make it different and exciting for the evening.
-It is also worth remembering that most employees understand that times are tough for many small businesses.
+It is also worth remembering that most employees understand that budgets are tight for many small businesses.
 A bit of honesty now can pay dividends in the long-run.

 4. Give some extra time off